Your cart is empty.

 Preview the Museum

 You and your teaching team are encouraged to visit the Museum before your visit.
 You can visit for free by printing off your confirmation email and presenting it with your ID at the ticket desk.
-Our visitor services staff will print you a Teacher Preview Ticket.
+Our guest services staff will print you a Teacher Preview Ticket.
 Only teachers coming on a field trip are able to preview the Museum for free.

 Prepare your Chaperones